When my two children grew up and moved out to start their own lives it went from a vibrant, happy home to a quiet, empty house with no soul.

-I may not be able to afford my young people as much time as if I were a full-time foster carer but even a pinch of time makes a huge difference.
+I may not be able to afford those I provide supported lodgings to as much time as if I were a full-time foster carer, but even a pinch of time makes a huge difference.
 They may be coming from a family where they were not given any time or shown any love at all.
+All they want is a safe, caring, stable home environment.